Coherent-Partners/spark-ts-sdk/docs/batches.md

 ```

 > [!TIP]
-> It is recommended that you close the batch pipeline once you have finished processing
+> It is recommended that you close the pipeline once you have finished processing
 > the data.
 This will help free up resources and ensure optimal performance.

 ## Define a client-side batch pipeline by ID

-This method performs no action on the batch pipeline (no API call).
+This method performs no action on the pipeline (no API call).
 Instead, it
-allows you to define a client-side reference for the batch pipeline using its
+allows you to define a client-side reference for the pipeline using its
 unique identifier (`id`), which can then be used to perform various operations
 without having to specify it repeatedly in each method call.

 ### Arguments

-The expected argument is the batch pipeline's unique identifier as a string.
+The expected argument is the pipeline's unique identifier as a string.
 At this stage, no checks are performed to validate the provided `id`.

 ```ts